supersimple/blog/priv/articles/2022-08-02/the-secretary-problem.md

 ![Rejections](../images/20220802/rejections.png)
 After randomizing the set of applicants we split them up into the rejected list and the remaining list.
 The target_in_set/1 function finds the place in the list closest to 37% where we split them.

-The rejections are nto just in vane.
+The rejections are not just in vane.
 We are using them to gather information.
 Specifically, we want to know how good the best of those rejected candidates is.
 We are comparing the remaining applicants to that person.

 ![Comparing](../images/20220802/select-or-skip.png)
 The select_or_skip/2 function is used for that comparison.
 If you are new to Elixir, this might look odd to you.
 This is an example of a recursive function.

 The first 2 function heads will stop the recursion.
 The first function head stops the recursion when we get to the last candidate.
 No matter how bad that candidate is, we have to hire someone for this job.
 This actually happens only when the best candidate was in the rejection list.

 The second function head is the important one.
-The logic behind this solution is that you hire the first applicant that exceeds to quality of the highest rejected candidate.
+The logic behind this solution is that you hire the first applicant that exceeds the quality of the highest rejected candidate.
 This function exits when it finds that applicant.

 The last function head performs the recursion.
 If neither of the above criteria were met, it walks the list.

 ## Testing
 As with any theory, it can only be validated by testing.

 To serve that purpose, I added the sample/2 function.
-It takes a list of candidates (there quality score to be exact), and the number of samples to run.
+It takes a list of candidates (their quality score to be exact), and the number of samples to run.
 ![samples](../images/20220802/sample.png)

 This function returns a list of the quality score of the candidate selected in each sample.